youqad/Neurorobotics_Reinforcement-Learning/Lab_Reinforcement_Learning.md

     return [y,r]
 ```

-The noise in reward have an effect on the efficiency.
-With a small Gaussian noise value $0.1$, the policy becomes a little less efficient.
-However, with a big Gaussian noise value $1$, the robot barely can figure out a solution.
+The noise in reward has an effect on the efficiency: with a small Gaussian noise value such as $0.1$, the policy becomes a little less efficient.
+However, with a big Gaussian noise value such as $1$, the robot barely can figure out a solution to approach the state 16.

 ### 3. Implement `RTDP2`, a variant of RTDP that handles this stochastic reward by computing the model $\hat{r}$ of the mean reward for each state and action (like in equation $(17)$ for $\hat{P}$).